chriswendt/ietf/draft-ietf-stir-passport.md

 **3.3 "x5u" (X.509 URL) Header Parameter**

-As defined in JWS Section 4.1.5., the "x5u" header parameter defines is used to provide a URI [RFC3986] referring to the resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
+As defined in JWS Section 4.1.5., the "x5u" header parameter defines a URI [RFC3986] referring to the resource for the X.509 public key certificate or certificate chain [RFC5280] corresponding to the key used to digitally sign the JWS.
 Generally, as defined in JWS section 4.1.5, this would correspond to an HTTPS or DNSSEC resource using integrity protection.

 **3.4 Example PASSporT header